Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 5. Set the `Value data` to your D2 folder (not your PD2 folder).
 	- If your path ends in `...\ProjectD2`, delete that part.

-# How to Fix Silent Crash
+# How to Fix Silent Crash Error

 ## Context: Hovering over item or skill descriptions.